 Category Archives: Center for Pro Bono

-The ABA Standing Committee on Pro Bono and Public Service will hold the 2017 Pro Bono Publico Awards Luncheon on August 12, 2017 during the ABA Annual Meeting in New York City.
+The ABA Standing Committee on Pro Bono and Public Service will hold the 2018 Pro Bono Publico Awards Luncheon on August 4, 2018 during the ABA Annual Meeting in Chicago.

 The countdown is on!
-It’s just two weeks until the Equal Justice Conference (EJC) in Pittsburgh.
+It’s just one week until the Equal Justice Conference (EJC) in San Diego.
 As the conference approaches, we offer some advice for those who may be attending for the first time: Build your community We’ve all … Continue reading